-The ECHL Department of Player Safety announced Monday that Florida Everblades forward Jesse Lansdell has been fined an undisclosed amount and suspended as a result of his actions in Game 5 against the Orlando Solar Bears on May 10.
+The ECHL Department of Player Safety announced Monday that Florida Everblades forward Jesse Lansdell has been fined an undisclosed amount as a result of his actions in Game 5 against the Orlando Solar Bears on May 10.

 Officials issued Lansdell a major penalty and game misconduct for slashing at 9:51 of the first period during Florida’s 3-1 win over the Orlando Solar Bears.
 The slash occurred away from the puck and led to a seven-minute power play for Orlando.
 The Everblades successfully killed off the entire sequence, preventing the Solar Bears from extending their 1-0 lead.